"Physical fitness is the first requisite of happiness."

 Consistent training: Train regularly, not just when motivated.
 Build strength through disciplined practice.

-Progressive challenge: Gradually increase demands on your body.
+Progressive challenge: Gradually increase demands on the body.
 Push beyond comfort while respecting limits.

 Recovery: Strength builds during rest.
 Allow time for recovery and avoid overtraining.

-Nutrition: Fuel your body properly.
+Nutrition: Fuel the body properly.
 Eat to support training and health, not just pleasure.

 Sleep: Prioritize sleep as essential for recovery and performance.

 Injury prevention: Train smart.
-Warm up, use proper form, and listen to your body's signals.
+Warm up, use proper form, and listen to the body's signals.

 Posture and Confidence